node-gradle/gradle-node-plugin/docs/node.md

   // Version of Yarn to use.
   yarnVersion = '0.16.1'

+  // Override the install command used by npmInstall npmInstallCommand = 'install'

   // Base URL for fetching node distributions (change if you have a mirror). distBaseUrl = 'https://nodejs.org/dist'